prr123/golangDemo/README.md

 # Teach

-This repositary contains short snippets of code that illustrate a moteworty feature of go.
+This repositary contains short snippets of code that illustrate noteworthy features of go.

 ## rdInp
 This snippet shows how create an interactive input in go.